 States That Have Approved Medical Marijuana for PTSD

-Currently, 23 states have approved medical marijuana specifically for the treatment of PTSD.
-These states include: Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Michigan, Minnesota, Montana, Nevada, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, and West Virginia.
+Currently, 24 states have approved medical marijuana specifically for the treatment of PTSD.
+These states include: Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, and West Virginia.
 In Georgia, patients with PTSD can legally use cannabis oil containing no more than 5 percent THC.

 A number of other states will consider allowing medical marijuana to be used for the treatment of other conditions, including PTSD, with the recommendation by a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), and Massachusetts (other conditions as determined in writing by a qualifying patient’s physician).